 The Muaythai Ontario Medical Handbook covers medical conditions that prevent an athlete from competing in the ring, the duties and requirements of the competition doctor, prohibited substances and practices before/during/after competition, and more.
 It is required that all members be familiar with the medical requirements.

 The Annual Medical Declaration is a form that is printed and taken to a licensed physician who will perform an examination and sign off that you are fit for competition.
-Depending on the physician that you see you may be charged a documentation fee, however it should be no more than $35.
+Depending on the physician that you see you may be charged a documentation fee.
 The Annual Medical Declaration remains on file for 12 months following the date it was signed off on.